Learn more about us

 Camp Dudley’s motto, “The Other Fellow First,” was adopted in the early 20th century and the camper population grew and grew.
 The campus switched from tents to cabins and several more permanent structures were erected as the enthusiasm for this special place spread.

 There have been almost a dozen Camp Directors over the years, several of them remaining at the helm for many years.
 H.C.
 “Chief” Beckman guided Camp Dudley from 1908 to 1947, when Bob Marshall began a 22-year stint.
 Willie Schmidt took over the helm (from Rollie Stichweh) in 1974 and stayed at his post until 1994.
-Andy Bisselle was the director from 2000 to 2010 when the current Director, Matt Storey, took over the reigns.
+Wheaton Griffin was director from 1995 and pass the baton to Andy Bisselle, who was the director from 2000 to 2010 when the current Director, Matt Storey, took over the reigns.

 Camp Kiniya